netscaler/netscaler-k8s-ingress-controller/docs/troubleshooting/troubleshooting-cic.md

 You can view the events under the events section.

-In this example, the Citrix ADC has been deliberately made unreachable and the same information can be seen under the events section.
+In this example, the Netscaler has been deliberately made unreachable and the same information can be seen under the events section.

             kubectl describe pods cic-vpx-functionaltest -n functionaltest